RemXYZ/Asa/README.md

 - ```attribute``` - {attribute:value, ...} or set class or id(value)
 - ```callback``` - (function)

-Create element, sets attribute, and executes a callback with the first argument, which is just the newly created element
+Create element, sets attribute, and executes a callback with the first argument, which is just the newly created element.

+---
+**NOTE**

+Once you use this command, new asaJS methods will be added to all these elements!

+---

 **example**
 ```javascript